 Unvaccinated children under 12 years of age of fully vaccinated parents and/or guardians are exempt from quarantine when accompanied by their fully vaccinated parent(s)/guardian(s), but must follow enhanced public health measures, which includes not attending day-care or school for 14 days.

 Unvaccinated children between the ages of 12 to 17 and dependent children 18 or older (dependent due to a mental or physical condition) are permitted to enter Canada with their fully vaccinated parent(s) and/or guardian(s), but are subject to the 14-day quarantine.

 All unvaccinated children (except those under 5 years of age) will remain subject to day one and day eight testing requirements.
 Provinces and territories may have more stringent rules for people who have recently returned from travel.

-Fully vaccinated people: Canada is currently on France's green list, so if you are fully vaccinated with a vaccine accepted by France, you can travel freely to France.
+Fully vaccinated people: Canada is currently on France's amber list, so if you are fully vaccinated with a vaccine accepted by France, you can travel freely to France.
 The Canadian government is advising against all non-essential travel to France.